mfulmer1138/nodered_devimage/README.md

         packagename:require('<packagename>')
     },
  ```
-If there are `settings.js` changes, the `settings.js` file will need to be copied to the `data` directory of the final conainter by copying the `settings.js` to a `data` directory in the root of your new container project and including `COPY data/settings.json /data` in the `Dockerfile`.
+In order to ensure these settings files changes are always available to the new packages, the `settings.js` file will need to be copied to the `data` directory of the final conainter by copying the `settings.js` to a `data` directory in the root of your new container project and including `COPY data/settings.json /data` in the `Dockerfile`.
 Additionally, the `Dockerfile` must include the `npm` directive for installing the new package.
 For example:
 ```sh
 # from the nodered_devimage directory
 cp ./data/settings.json ../new_container/data